ClinicalGenomicsGBG/PARCA/README.md

 ## Prerequisites:
 * Databases for Kraken and Kaiju are currently manually downloaded
 * Pollux and Fiona are not available from conda and has to be manually downloaded
+* The workflow uses the singularity definition file in workflows/containers/parca_v1.def which should be built prior to running the pipeline.

 ## **The pipeline**